 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-LIUNA 1310 is the designated union for roughly 1400 public and private sector workers in Eastern Pennsylvania.
+LIUNA 1310 is the designated union for approximately 1,400 public and private sector workers in Eastern Pennsylvania.

 For years, public employees in Pennsylvania have been forced to pay union dues or fees as a condition of employment, allowing unions like LIUNA 1310 to take their members for granted.
 However, because of the U.S. Supreme Court’s 2018 decision in Janus v.
 AFSCME, public employees can no longer be required to financially support a labor union against their will.